Re-establish the intestinal microbes using probiotics made very simply in your own kitchen; it takes only five minutes.

 Taking responsibility for our own wellness means in part learning how to re-establish the intestinal microbes.

-For example, a healthy carbohydrate diet should include so-called "resistant starch;" that which is not digested in the proximal digestive tract, producing a blood sugar surge, but instead passes through intact to the colon where it is fermented producing important short-chain fatty acids that are vital for a healthy immune system; the fibre in our diet, for example the pectin in fruit, is one such.
+For example the carbohydrates in our diet should include so-called "resistant starch;" that which is not assimilated in the proximal digestive tract, producing a blood sugar surge, but instead passes through intact to the colon where it is fermented forming important short-chain fatty acids that are vital for a healthy immune system.
+The fibre in our diet, like the pectin in fruit, is one such example.

-A healthy biome makes one far less susceptible to pathogens that we all encounter, probably on a daily basis; the healthy bugs simply outnumber the invading disease-causing bacteria and yeasts.
+A healthy biome makes one far less susceptible to pathogens that we all encounter, probably on a daily basis; the friendly bugs simply outnumber the invading disease-causing bacteria, viruses and yeasts.

 Overuse of antibiotics, refined foods and chemicals added to our nosh all contribute to an inadequate biome.
 Ironically artificial-sweeteners have been fingered, leading to an increase in glucose intolerance and metabolic syndrome.

-Kefir for example is a culture with over 30 different strains of healthy bugs, far more diverse than those in capsules, using ordinary pasteurised milk and a starter which you can get from a nutrition shop, or a green friend.
-This is a non-dairy form, but it uses a lot of sugar; I don't recommend.
+Kefir for example is a culture with over 30 different strains of healthy bugs, far more diverse than those in capsules.
+It uses ordinary pasteurised milk and a starter which you can get from a nutrition shop, or a green friend.
+This is a non-dairy form, but it uses a lot of sugar; I don't recommend it.

 On a personal note, an anecdote of no scientific value, I have suffered from epigastric pain for some fifteen years getting gradually worse; a gastroscope revealed a helicobacter infection, the cause of ulcers, in the stomach.
 Within one week of taking kefir on a daily basis the symptoms have been drastically reduced and nights are now only very rarely disturbed with indigestion and heartburn after a dietary indiscretion.
 Coffee after dinner remains completely verboten.

-We continue to take our kefir regularly, but recently whilst on a two week holiday, there was no resurgence of symptoms; it’s possible that taking a homemade probiotic just a few days a month would be adequate after restoring the healthy microbiome.
+We continue to take our kefir regularly, but recently whilst on a two week holiday, there was no resurgence of symptoms; it’s possible that taking a homemade probiotic for just a few days a month would be adequate having restored the healthy microbiome.

 Whilst Our Green Home is concerned in the main with matters such as capturing sunlight and rainwater from the heavens, for the planet’s sake, it covers also the whole gamut of small things that happen in the garden and kitchen that contribute to wholesome food and better health.